annika-hjelmstad/annika-hjelmstad.github.io/index.md

 layout: default
 ---

-I am a PhD student in [Civil and Environmental Engineering](https://engineering.uci.edu/dept/cee) (Hydrology) at the University of California, Irvine in Amir AghaKouchak's [Hydroclimate Research Lab](https://amir.eng.uci.edu/index.php).
+I am a PhD candidate in [Civil and Environmental Engineering](https://engineering.uci.edu/dept/cee) (Hydrology) at the University of California, Irvine in Amir AghaKouchak's [Hydroclimate Research Lab](https://amir.eng.uci.edu/index.php).
 My current work focuses on developing impact-based approaches to climate change attribution.
 More broadly, I am passionate about the role of climate scientists in accessible science communication, environmental justice, and climate policy.

 # News
 ## PEER2PEER meeting in Dar es Salaam, Tanzania